peteroupc/peteroupc.github.io/randomfunc.md

 Assume `list` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The probability density for 2 is 0.5, and that for 2.5 is 0.3.
 Since 2 has a higher probability density than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.

+<a id=Quasirandomness></a>
+## Quasirandomness

+Some applications (particularly some games) may find it important to control which random numbers appear, to make the random outcomes appear fairer to users.
+Without this control, a user may experience long streaks of good outcomes or long streaks of bad outcomes, both of which are theoretically possible with a random number generator.
+To implement quasirandomness, as this technique is called, an application can do one of the following:

+- Generate a list of possible outcomes (for example, the list can contain 10 items labeled "hit" and three labeled "miss") and [shuffle](#Shuffling) that list.
+Each time an outcome must be generated, choose the next outcome from the shuffled list.
+Once all those outcomes are chosen, shuffle the list again, and so on.
+- Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "hit" and "miss", and the other list can contain the weights 10 and 3, respectively).
+Each time an outcome must be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
+Once all the weights are 0, re-fill the list of weights with the same weights the list had at the start.

+However, quasirandom techniques are not recommended--
+- whenever computer or information security is involved, or
+- in cases (particularly in multiplayer networked games) where predicting random numbers would result in an unfair advantage for a player or user.

 <a id=Normal_Gaussian_Distribution></a>
 ## Normal (Gaussian) Distribution